Antique Clock Guy - America's Antique Brokerage

 E. Howard Regulator No. 5

-In 1857, David P. Davis left the firm and Howard & Davis was dissolved and was succeeded by E. Howard & Company.
-Both Howard and Davis had also been involved in watch manufacturing, somewhat unsuccessfully, since 1850, In 1857, Edward Howard began a new watch company and on March 24, 1861 combined his clock and watch businesses into one joint stock corporation, the Howard Clock & Watch Company, which failed in 1863.
-Thereafter, Howard formed a new company called the Howard Watch & Clock Company (transposing clock & watch) on October 1, 1863, which was successful for some years but was reorganized in 1881 after financial setbacks of a few years previous.
+With the departure from the firm of David P. Davis in 1857 and Howard & Davis was dissolved and succeeded by E. Howard & Company.
+Howard and Davis both had also been involved in watch manufacturing, somewhat unsuccessfully, since 1850, Edward Howard began a new watch company in 1857, and on March 24, 1861 merged his clock and watch businesses into a single joint stock corporation, The Howard Clock & Watch Company.
+That firm failed in 1863.
+Subsequently, Howard formed a new company, The Howard Watch & Clock Company (transposing clock & watch) on October 1, 1863, which was successful for some years.
+That firm was reorganized in 1881 due to carried over financial setbacks from previous years.

-In 1881, Edward Howard sold out his personal interests and retired, leaving the firm to new management.
-This firm continued the manufacture of many clock styles, primarily weightxdriven wall timepieces and regulators of fine quality.
-Only a couple common wall models, #5 and # 10, were produced as stock items, all others being manufactured by special order.
-Clocks were manufactured at Roxbury, a part of Boston, but in the early 1930's the operation was moved to Waltham, MA.
+Edward Howard sold out his personal interests in 1881 and retired, leaving the firm to new management who manufactured many clock styles, primarily weight-driven wall clocks and regulators of fine quality.
+Only two common wall models, Regulators No. 5 and No. 10, were produced as stock items.
+All others were manufactured only by special order which accounts for their sometimes seeming scarcity relative to the aforementioned models.
+Until the early 1930s, clocks were manufactured in Roxbury, a section of Boston.
+Subsequently the operation was moved to Waltham, MA.

-A new firm known as Howard Clock Products was formed November 5, 1934 to succeed the earlier firm.
-Clock production was on the wane, but precision gear cutting business kept the firm profitable, particularly from government contract work.
-Production of smaller clocks ceased in 1957 or 1958 and the last tower clock was produced in 1964.
+On November 5, 1934, yet another new firm, Howard Clock Products, was formed to succeed the earlier firm.
+Although clock production was declining, precision gear-cutting kept the firm profitable, particularly from government contracts.
+Production of smaller clocks ceased in the 1957/1958 timeframe.
+The last tower clock was produced in 1964.

-Sadly, the older owners of the firm sold the business to a young seemingly successful businessman named Beckman, in August of 1977.
-Beckman eventually fired most of the firm's knowledgeable management and proceeded to drain it financially.
-By 1980, when the firm was at the verge of bankruptcy, Beckman was caught with a bunch of hired thugs in an attempt to blow up the factory building.
-After a lengthy trial he was convicted, though never served any time in jail.
+It is unfortunate that the older owners of the firm sold the business to a young self-proclaimed successful businessman named Beckman, in August, 1977.
+He eventually fired most of the firm's knowledgeable management and proceeded to drain it financially (sort of like Freddie Mac and Fannie Mae management of the 2008 era and Obama and his cronies draining the rest)!
+By 1980, on the verge of bankruptcy, Beckman was caught with a bunch of hired thugs in an attempt to explode the factory building.
+Following a lengthy trial he was convicted, though he never served any time in jail (sort of like OJ... until 2008)!

-At the time of Beckman's arrest, the Federal Government stepped in and the Howard firm was placed under Chapter 11 of the bankruptcy code.
-A shrewd manager was brought in by the bankruptcy court and after creditors were satisfied, the firm sold the clockmaking portion of the business to private investors who continue to offer fine Howard clocks.
+The Federal Government stepped in at the time of Beckman's arrest and the Howard firm filed a Chapter 11 bankruptcy.
+The bankruptcy court brought in a shrewd manager, and after creditors were satisfied, the clockmaking portion of the firm was sold to private investors who continue to offer fine Howard clocks.

 Now that’s an American entrepreneurial story if we ever heard one!